 4. How does the 30 day / 30 minute Money Back Guarantee work?

 A: Talk & Earn provides you with 30 days to try your new phone.
-If you are not completely satisfied, you can return the phone for a full hardware refund within 30-days of the purchase date, if it has been used for no more than 30 minutes of airtime and 150 kilobytes of data usage.
+If you are not completely satisfied, you can return the phone for a full hardware refund within 30-days of the purchase date, if it has been used for no more than 30 minutes of airtime.
 All items, including the phone and accessories must be returned in original condition at the subscriber’s cost.
 Talk & Earn reserves the right to charge a restocking fee where these conditions are not met.
 You will be responsible for any prorated plan fees or usage charges (eg long distance, roaming, 411 calls).
 You must obtain a Return Authorization Number (RA#) before returning the phone.
 An RA# can be obtained by contacting customer service.

 5. Do I receive a warranty with my new cell phone?